Inner horns for 2-quasi-categories: O-anodyne extensions and Ara's model structure

 If $n=1$ then the first two inclusions are the identity and the last inclusion was treated above.
-So we may assume $n \ge 2$, in which case the first inclusion fits in the gluing square
+So we may assume $n \ge 2$, in which case the first inclusion fits into the gluing square

-where the upper horizontal map is O-anodyne by the inductive hypothesis.
-Similarly, the second inclusion fits in the following gluing square:
+where $\mathbf{q'} = (q_1,\dots,q_{n-1})$.
+The upper horizontal map is O-anodyne by the inductive hypothesis, and so the lower map is also O-anodyne.
+Similarly, the second inclusion fits into the gluing square